 Covering a broad island separating downtown Miami from the open Atlantic Ocean, Miami Beach (pop.
-84,633) has long been a mecca for fans of 1930s art deco architecture and design.
-More recently, it’s also become one of the world’s most fashionable and bacchanalian beach resorts, with deluxe hotels and high-style nightclubs and restaurants lining the broad white sands of South Beach, the relatively small corner of Miami Beach that gets 99 percent of the press and tourist attention.
+87,779) has long been a mecca for fans of 1930s art deco architecture and design.
+More recently, it’s also become one of the world’s most fashionable and bacchanalian beach resorts, with A-List celebrity entertainers and artists preening around the deluxe hotels and high-style nightclubs and restaurants that line the broad white sands of South Beach, the relatively small corner of Miami Beach that gets 99 percent of the press and tourist attention.
 Here, along beachfront Ocean Drive and busier Collins Avenue (Hwy-A1A) a block inland, you’ll find dozens of glorious art deco hotels, many lighted with elegant neon signs.
 Guided walking tours (daily, $25) of the district leave from the Art Deco Welcome Center (1001 Ocean Dr., 305/672-2014, daily), which also rents iPod-based self-guided tours and sells guidebooks, posters, postcards, and anything else you can think of that has to do with the art deco era.

-No matter how intoxicating the architecture, beach life, and nightlife along South Beach are, while you’re here be sure to set aside an hour or two to explore the fascinating collection of pop culture artifacts on display two blocks inland at the Wolfsonian (1001 Washington Ave., 305/531-1001, closed Wed., $7 adults).
-One of the odder highbrow museums you’ll find, the Wolfsonian (officially the Mitchell Wolfson Jr. Collection of Decorative and Propaganda Arts) fills a retrofitted 1920s warehouse with four floors of furniture, sculpture, architectural models, posters, and much more, almost all dating from the “Modern Era,” roughly 1885 to 1945.
+No matter how intoxicating the architecture, beach life, and nightlife along South Beach are, while you’re here, be sure to set aside an hour or two to explore the fascinating collection of pop culture artifacts on display two blocks inland at the Wolfsonian (1001 Washington Ave., 305/531-1001, Thurs.-Tues., $10 adults).
+One of the odder highbrow museums you’ll find, the Wolfsonian (officially the Mitchell Wolfson Jr. Collection of Decorative and Propaganda Arts) fills a retrofitted 1920s building with seven floors of furniture, sculpture, architectural models, posters, and much more, almost all dating from the “modern era,” roughly 1850 to 1950.
 Two areas of excellence are drawings and murals created under the New Deal auspices of the WPA, and similar agitprop artifacts created in Weimar, Germany.
 Only a small portion of the extensive collection is on display at any one time, and most of the floor space is given over to changing exhibitions—on anything from World’s Fairs to Florida tourism to how children’s books were used to indoctrinate future soldiers—but it’s a thought-provoking and surprisingly fun place, with an unexpressed but overriding theme of how art can counterbalance, or at least respond to, the demands of industrial society.

 Miami Beach Practicalities

 For an unforgettably hedonistic experience, check into one of South Beach’s great old art deco hotels, or at least saunter through the lobby and stop for a drink.
-The Delano (1685 Collins Ave., 305/672-2000, $374 and up) is a high-style, Shrager/Starck symphony in white, while the Raleigh (1775 Collins Ave., 305/534-6300, $285 and up) has the coolest pool in South Beach—and that is really saying something.
+The Delano (1685 Collins Ave., 305/672-2000, $309 and up) is a high-style Shrager-Starck symphony in white, while the Raleigh (1775 Collins Ave., 305/534-6300, $129 and up) has the coolest pool in South Beach—and that is really saying something.
 Dozens of these 1930s divas stand out along Ocean Drive and Collins Avenue, but the wonderful architecture, alas, doesn’t always manage to mask their elderly bones, nor is the 24-hour hubbub that surrounds them especially conducive to a good night’s sleep.
-Ocean Drive, by the way, is undriveable on weekend nights, since so many cars cruise up and down it, stereos blasting.
+Ocean Drive, by the way, is undrivable on weekend nights, since so many cars cruise up and down it, stereos blasting.